THANK YOU TO ALL WHO PARTICIPATED!! HERE ARE THE WINNERS:

 Bernice screamed and smashed her foot on the gas to try to get the car moving again.

-The door wouldn’t open, all were locked.
+The door wouldn’t open.
+All the doors were locked.

-Again Bernice screamed as the car ripped across the three lanes of oncoming traffic.
+Bernice screamed again as the car ripped across the three lanes of oncoming traffic.
 It barreled through the cement barrier.
 Flung forward, she broke her sternum on the steering wheel at the same time the air bag deployed.

 Flames flickered and scalded her pulped legs as engine oil and fluids flooded the ground.
-Her skin darkened and her flesh sizzled like bacon.
+Her skin darkened, and her flesh sizzled like bacon.

 She didn’t feel the heat or the pain.